jlucaso1/whatsapp-mcp-ts/README.md

 For further MCP integration issues, refer to the [official MCP documentation](https://modelcontextprotocol.io/quickstart/server#claude-for-desktop-integration-issues).

+## Credits
+- https://github.com/lharries/whatsapp-mcp Do the same as this codebase but uses go and python.

 ## License

 This project is licensed under the ISC License (see `package.json`).